gdr1461/GEditor/README.md

 </div>
 <br>

-Every beta feature will firstly be published here, and then in the main brench.
+Every beta feature will firstly be published here, and then will be rolled out to the main brench.

 # Installation
 1. Download [.rbxm](https://github.com/gdr1461/GEditor/blob/Beta-Features/GEditor.rbxm) file.